Visiting Student Application Process

 Note that the faculty host is responsible for a $1000 processing fee and research funds cannot be used.
 Either the faculty host or the visiting student can pay the monthly Visiting Student Fee ($600/month, includes registration, MIT Student Extended Insurance Plan, and student life fees).
 All fees are waived for visits of less than five weeks.* A visiting student must register for 12.NIV (visiting student) but the student is not allowed to register for classes or earn academic credit while at MIT.

-To initiate the VS appointment process, the faculty member or AA should complete a Visiting Student Mentoring Plan** and the English Proficiency Assessment*** and submit it, along with the required student information, to the Education Office via the Visiting Student Request form.
+To initiate the VS appointment process, the faculty member or AA should complete a Visiting Student Mentoring Plan** and the English Proficiency Assessment*** and the offer letter and submit them, along with the required student information, to the Education Office via the Visiting Student Request form.
 All applications must be submitted via the linked form; Word documents will no longer be accepted by the Education Office.

 *For students whose visits are less than five weeks in duration, the Visiting Student fee will be waived, but they will still be required to enroll in the MIT SEIP unless their host institution is in Massachusetts and they can provide proof of enrollment in their school's student health insurance plan.